openforcefield/standards/docs/enhancement-proposals/off-ep-0010.md

 In this alternative scenario, proper torsion parameters with asymmetric profiles (e.g. with phases outside 0 or pi) would be explicitly disallowed in the SMIRNOFF spec and OpenFF infrastructure.
 An error would be raised on reading these.
+This would render concerns about dihedral sign and the impact of atom order superfluous.

 The approach of keeping asymmetric torsions was chosen to:
     * enable reading our existing Sage 2.0 force field, which was published with asymmetric torsions